trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

-     Для компиляторов Visual C++ C до версии Visual C++ в Visual Studio 2013 этот код выводит следующее сообщение: warning C4370: 'S2' : layout of class has changed from a previous version of the compiler due to better packing
+     On Visual C++ compilers before Visual C++ in Visual Studio 2013, this code outputs this message: warning C4370: 'S2' : layout of class has changed from a previous version of the compiler due to better packing

-     Проблема неоптимального макета характерна для компилятора x86 во всех версиях Visual C++. Например, если такой код компилируется для x86:
+     The x86 compiler has the same sub-optimal layout issue in all versions of Visual C++.
+For example, if this code is compiled for x86:

     ```cpp
     struct S {